 - Besides the girls’ clothes for day camp (which are all labeled with nametags anyway), I bought them a new 6-pack of gray sport socks to treat.
 Ticks will be easier to spot on these socks than the girls’ everyday black/navy/brown school socks.
 And the fact that the new socks are different than their others means it will be easier to keep track of which ones are the treated socks.

 Then count up how many “outfits” or “items” you have, and do the math.
 (A pair of socks or shoes counts as one item; an “outfit” = two items.)

-- You’ll need 3 ounces of liquid permethrin to treat each “item.”
+- According to the directions, you’ll need 3 ounces of liquid permethrin to treat each “item.”
 Even if it’s tiny kids’ clothing.
-Permethrin clothing treatment success depends on applying three ounces to each item, regardless of how large or small the item is.
+Permethrin clothing treatment success apparently depends on applying three ounces to each item, regardless of how large or small the item is.

 - At first I bought a 24-ounce spray bottle of permethrin, enough to treat 8 items/4 outfits.
 But as I quickly realized, this wasn’t enough if I was going to do three day-camp outfits per girl, plus socks/hats/shoes/backpacks.

 - So I then bought a one-gallon spray container – enough to finish treatment #1, with leftover to retreat halfway through the summer, once the initial six weeks’ protection period has ended.

 What you’ll need, besides the clothing and the spray:

 - A calm day outside – no wind.
 You need to do this in a well-ventilated area.